NordicSemiconductor/IOS-nRF-Toolbox/Pods/ZIPFoundation/README.md

 }
 ```

+By default, archives are created without any compression.
+To create compressed ZIP archives, the optional `compressionMethod` parameter has to be set to `.deflate`.
 The same method also accepts URLs that represent directory items.
 In that case, `zipItem` adds the directory content of `sourceURL` to the archive.
 By default, a root directory entry named after the `lastPathComponent` of the `sourceURL` is added to the destination archive.
 If you don't want to preserve the parent directory of the source in your archive, you can pass `shouldKeepParent: false`.